 The study area for this project is the Little Minnesota River between Big Stone Lake and the Sisseton Wahpeton Oyate Lake Traverse Reservation, which is approximately 200 miles northwest of Minneapolis, Minnesota, and 158 miles north of Sioux Falls, South Dakota.
 The primary area of concern is located in Roberts County, South Dakota and just outside of Browns Valley, Minnesota in Traverse County and Big Stone County, Minnesota.

 Along with the Minnesota Department of Natural Resources, South Dakota Fish and Game and staff from the Sisseton Wahpeton Oyate, the U.S. Army Corps of Engineers-led project delivery team completed a detailed fish sampling analysis in summer 2018.
-The team is now identifying and analyzing alternatives to determine a solution to the cessation of fish migration.
-The study will be completed in fall 2019.
+The team is finalizing the report, which identifies and analyzes alternatives to improve fish migration in the Little Minnesota River.

-The Corps entered into this project through the Tribal Partnership Program, which was authorized by Congress through Section 203 of the Water Resources Development Act of 2000, as amended.
-The Corps is authorized activities related to the study, design and construction of water resources development projects substantially benefiting Native American tribes.
+The Tribal Partnership Program (Section 203 of Water Resources Development Act 2000) authorizes activities related to the study, design and construction of water resources development projects substantially benefiting Native American tribes.
 The non-federal sponsor for this project is the Sisseton Wahpeton Oyate.